kchapelier/cellular-automata-voxel-shader/README.md

 ## Colouring single-state rules

 Single-state rule formats (Extended, Life S/B, and LUKY) accept a single parameter allowing them to assign different colors to the cell depending on the number of alive cells in the neighbourhood at the time of the execution.
-By default this parameter is set to false, setting it to any value greater than 0 sets it to true.
+By default this parameter is set to 0 which disables it.
+Setting it to a value of 1 enables it, while setting it to a decimal value between 0 and 1 allows to control the number of colors used.

 ```
+xs myshader 0 // no colors
-xs myshader 1
+xs myshader 1 // one color per number of alive cells
+xs myshader 0.25 // less colors, one color per 4 alive cells to be precise
 ```

 It's possible to apply colors without modifying the state of the voxel model by executing a rule which does not do anything (ie. a rule where all cells survives and none are born).
 This makes it easier to experiment with different neighbourhood types and ranges.